maughmer/react-project-manager/README.md

 The current version of the app doesn't use forms, as I haven't yet reached that section of the React course.
 For the moment, I'm using refs to get data from what few fields there are in the app.

+## Updates

+Added a modal dialog for alerts.
+Upated app to use Context instead of passing props all over.